-- C. Human or Animal Subjects, Radioisotopes, and Biohazards: Provide documentation that the institution has approved all proposed human, animal, radioisotope, and biohazard use - D. Budget Proposal: List budget items in the following main categories and give details and justification of the items in each category: - 1.
-Salary of principal investigator.
-Salaries of technicians, students, or support personnel working on the project may be requested, but must be well justified; - 2.
+- C. Human or Animal Subjects, Radioisotopes, and Biohazards: Provide documentation that the institution has approved all proposed human, animal, radioisotope, and biohazard use (e.g., IRB or IACUC approval); - D. Budget Proposal: List budget items in the following main categories and give details and justification of the items in each category: - 1.
+Salary of Principal Investigator.
+Salary support of technicians, students, or support personnel working on the project may be requested, but must be well justified; - 2.
 Consumable supplies including animal purchase costs; - 3.
 Equipment: Identify each item, show unit cost, and explain why it cannot be borrowed; - 4.
-Other expenses including animal maintenance costs (only those costs essential to the conduct or reporting of the research); - 5.
-Total budget (not to exceed \$75,000 per year). - E. Other Support: Describe all funding currently available to the applicant as well as any pending grant support, and describe the relationship these funds may have to the proposed research: - F. Literature Cited.
+Other expenses including animal maintenance costs (only those costs essential to the conduct or reporting of the research);

+- 5. Total budget (not to exceed \$20,000 per year). - E. Other Support: Describe all funding currently available to the applicant as well as any pending grant support, and describe the relationship these funds may have to the proposed research;

+F. Literature Cited.